TMRob-J/NYC-13-flights/README.md

 - Average departure delays differ between EWR, LGA and JFK.
 This indicates independently investigating the cause of delays at each airport is a useful next step.
 - Departure delays appear to vary by month, with June and July having the highest average delays.
 - Departure hour appears to be associated with delay, with flights departing around 8pm having the highest average delays while flights leaving early in the morning the lowest.
-- No unadjusted weather phenomenon, including precipitation and visibility, appear to have a strong association with departure delays.
+- No unadjusted weather condition, including precipitation and visibility, appear to have a strong association with departure delays.
 ## Limitations:
 - This analysis is solely descriptive.
 It does not test statistical significance or establish causation.
 - Data from all three airports are being analyzed together.
 Future analysis could analyze them separately or include origin airport as a predictor in a statistical model.